 Healthy Summer Drinks to Quench Your Thirst

 Pure, filtered water is hands down the best way to quench your thirst.
 The body — both on a cellular and systematic level – is composed of over 70% water.
 We need lots of it in order for us to operate the way we’ve been designed.
 The health benefits of drinking plenty of water are numerous (weight loss, strong immune system, younger-looking skin, better nutrient-absorption and toxin elimination, etc.).
 There is no better beverage than water when you are thirsty.
 I know some of you may get bored with plain old water, although your body will develop an increased desire for it if you drink it consistently.
 Here are a few healthy tips about making water a little more tasty and palatable.

-- A simple twist of lemon or lime also adds flavor, or you may want to grab a few mint leaves (preferably from your own garden) and spice up your water in this fashion.
+- A simple twist of lemon or lime also adds perfect flavor, or you may want to grab a few mint leaves (preferably from your own garden) and spice up your water in this fashion.
 Bruising the leaves helps to release the flavor.
 See How to Freeze Lemons and Limes so you can always have cold lemon and lime ice cubes for your cold, summer beverages.

-There are so many varieties to choose from, that you are sure to find a flavor that tickles your fancy.
+There are so many varieties of herbal teas to choose from, you are sure to find a flavor that tickles your fancy.
 Remember that even hot herbal teas can be made into iced tea.
 Most herbal teas are caffeine-free, and provide minerals, antioxidants, and other useful nutrients and benefits.
-Just be sure to stay away from refined sugar which is high in calories and terrible for your overall wellness, and of course you should always avoid toxic artificial sweeteners.
+Just be sure to stay away from refined sugar which is high in calories and terrible for your overall wellness, and of course you should always avoid the toxic artificial sweeteners.